PidgeonTools/SuperAddonManager/docs/error-codes.md

 After using Blender for a while now (including your addon), I've noticed that addon maintenance is a mess.
 I have {addon_count} addons installed, and I'm not able to keep track of new versions for all of them.
 I'm using the Super Addon Manager by Blender Defender (https://github.com/BlenderDefender/SuperAddonManager) to do the task of updating ALL of my Addons from a SINGLE PLACE, but it relies on the developers enabling support for it.

 **Describe the solution you'd like**
 It would be great if you could activate support for it.
-Doing so is easy, 100% code-free (no risk of accidentaly breaking your addon), and platform-independent.
+Doing so is easy, 100% code-free (no risk of accidentally breaking your addon), and platform-independent.
 You can find a detailed description for enabling support for Super Addon Manager on their documentation: https//TODO
 ```

 ## bl_info_version_problems